 A. It is a 50 question online test whose purpose is to determine one’s NPA profile.
 The output of the test is the individual’s NPA character type, as well as scores that reflect submissiveness (S), temperament (T) and focus (F).
-There are also scores for narcissism (N), aggression (A), extroversion (E), coherence of response to questions (R) and statistical consistency (C).
+There are also scores for sanguinity/narcissism (N), aggression (A), extroversion (E), coherence of response to questions (R) and statistical consistency (C).

 Q. How do I interpret the results of my test?

-A. The bar graphs show our evaluation with a computer program, averaging five different statistical methods.
+A. The bar graphs show our evaluation on the basis of a computer algorithm in which five different statistical methods are averaged.